November 2016 — Black Friday

 He lifted his hands in mock surrender.
 “Touché.”

 I laughed before I could stop myself, and he caught it, smiling wider.
-We talked for a minute—light banter, easy smiles.
+We talked for a minute.
+Just some light coversation.
+Nothing heavy.
 Then he mentioned meeting up with friends and asked if we wanted to come.
 We didn’t.
 Too many sales to chase, too many stops on the schedule.
-But something in that short exchange shifted.
+But something lingered after that short exchange.
 Something small, but unmistakable.

 A spark.